SimonPringleWallace/github-repo-search/README.md

 - The current Sorting UI, while functional, could be improved but toggling the icon on the table to point in the direction of the sort.

+- End-to-End Testing (Playwright, Cypress)
+Though admittedly overkill for an app this size, a test suite like Cypress or Playwright would allow really thorough testing of edge cases around sorting, filter, etc. While these are technically testable with a tool like Jest, the process of mocking the http requests can make for code that is cumbersome and difficult to read whereas the corresponding e2e tests are fairly straightforward.
+Of course we would still want to be intercepting and mocking requests within the e2e testing tool but this tends to be a straightforward process.